 It is widely available in Asian, Chinese, Indian grocery stores or you might find super fresh ones in your local farmers market.
 Look for ones that feels heavy for it's size with a shiny purple skin and without any bruises or discoloration.

 Sure can!
-This classic dish is best made with the gorgeous sweet, tender Chinese or Japanese variety.
-But feel free to use American or Indian variety.
+This classic eggplant stir fry is best made with the gorgeous sweet, tender Chinese or Japanese variety.
+But feel free to use American or Indian varieties also known as brinjal or aubergine.

-Soaking eggplant cubes in salted water before cooking not only tempers the bitterness, but also makes them extra creamy when cooked.
+Soaking eggplant cubes in salted water before cooking not only tempers the bitterness, but also makes them extra creamy when cooked into a stir fry.

 More 30 minute Asian meals: